KxSystems/docs/docs/interfaces/java-client-for-q.md

-:fontawesome-brands-github: [KxSystems/javakdb](https://github.com/KxSystems/javakdb) is the original Java driver, a.k.a `c.java`, from Kx for interfacing [Java](https://www.java.com/en/) with kdb+ via TCP/IP.
+:fontawesome-brands-github: [KxSystems/javakdb](https://github.com/KxSystems/javakdb) is the original Java driver, a.k.a `c.java`, from KX for interfacing [Java](https://www.java.com/en/) with kdb+ via TCP/IP.
 This driver allows Java applications to

  - query kdb+
  - subscribe to a kdb+ publisher